Keonapang/protein-binder-design/README.md

     docker logs -f protein-binder-design-alphafold-multimer-1
 ```

-## 4. Run RFDiffusion and ProteinMPNN
+## 4. Run RFDiffusion, ProteinMPNN and AlphaFold2-Multimer

-1. In the same terminal, run the following:
+In the same terminal, run the following:

 ```bash
     # Define the cycle-to-target_sequence mapping.
 For simplicity, we use the first two target sequences as example.